Article

 AI creates the most value in finance when applied to:

-• Forecasting and planning: Improving accuracy in revenue, cash flow, and scenario modeling
+• Forecasting and planning: Improving accuracy in revenue, cash flow, and scenario modeling.

-• Reporting and insights: Automating variance analysis and generating real-time performance insights
+• Reporting and insights: Automating variance analysis and generating real-time performance insights.

-• Operational finance: Accelerating close cycles, reconciliations, and transaction processing
+• Operational finance: Accelerating close cycles, reconciliations, and transaction processing.

-• Risk and controls: Identifying anomalies, strengthening compliance, and improving audit readiness
+• Risk and controls: Identifying anomalies, strengthening compliance, and improving audit readiness.

 Regardless of its impact, we see many CFOs still treat AI as a turnkey solution.
 When you invest in AI, you’re really investing in a technical foundation.
 The tools will improve, capabilities will expand, and vendors will iterate faster.
 Companies that succeed are not looking for a single “final” state.
 They’re building a layer on top of their existing systems that can evolve as technology matures.
 This mindset matters because organizations expecting immediate perfection often lose patience before the real benefits begin to appear.

-Further, the real barrier appears when you review your alignment and processes.
+The real barrier appears when you review your alignment and processes.
 If approvals are loosely enforced, or core processes are routinely bypassed, AI will not fix those problems.
 It will amplify them.
 Automating weak processes simply accelerates bad outcomes.

 How to Successfully Implement AI